TanjaOtt/qPAINT-dark-time-analysis/README.md

 conda install numpy pandas scipy matplotlib h5py pyyaml pathlib
 ```
 ## Run
-Set the folder where you have dbscan.hdf5 & DBSCAN.yaml & dbscan_centers.hdf5 & dbscsan_centers.yaml
+Set the folder where you have stored the TdCDF_of_single_clusters_v01.py file after you edited the user input section in the file and adapted Config class if needed.
 ```
-python TdCDF_of_single_clusters.py
+python TdCDF_of_single_clusters_v01.py
 ```